-Table Name Base Information Population Approach Source Methodology Assumptions Reference Item Actual / Estimate Source methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template N/A Actual PypIT System as per description in Table 5.1 Based on a report run out of PypIT, the number of customers by service type by pipeline can be determined.
+Table Name Population Approach 0 Mashadalawa Reference Item Actual / Estimate Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template N/A Actual PypIT System as per description in Table 5.1 Based on a report run out of PypIT, the number of customers by service type by pipeline can be determined.
 Based on this information, the service types that have no more than 2 shippers were identified and were listed out to AER for exemptions to apply in accordance with section 5.3 of the Guideline.
-The AER notified us that no aggregation of services were required.
+N/A